Rajveerk82/MCD-SmartLight/README.md

 npm install

 # 2. Start the development server
-npm run dev
+npm start

 # 3. Open your browser
-#    The app will be running at http://localhost:5173/ (default Vite port)
+#    The app will be running at http://localhost:3000/ (default CRA port)
 ```

 Any change in the `src/` directory triggers **hot-module reload** (HMR), so the browser refreshes instantly.